Boundary trace theorems for symmetric reflected diffusions: Introduction

 where $X$ is a continuous process taking values in $\overline D$, $B$ is a standard Brownian motion in $\R^d$, ${\bf n}$ is the unit inward normal vector field on $\partial D$, and $L$ is a continuous increasing process that increases only when $X$ is on the boundary $\partial D$.
 The process $L$ is called the boundary local time of $X$.
 For $t\geq 0$, define $\tau_t:=\inf\{s\geq 0: L_s>t\}$.
 The time-changed process $\check X_t=X_{\tau_t}$ is called the the boundary trace of $X$ on $\partial D$.
 Heuristically, it is a process obtained from $X$ by erasing all the excursions inside $D$.
 The boundary trace process $\check X$ is a pure jump process on $\partial D$.
 It can have infinite lifetime, for instance, when $D$ is bounded or $D$ is an half space in $\R^d$.
 It can also have finite lifetime and killings on $\partial D$, for instance, when $D$ is an exterior open ball in $\R^d$ with $d\geq 3$.
 When $D$ is the upper half space $\H^d$ in $\R^d$ with $d\geq 2$, it is easy to see that the trace process $Y$ is an isotropic Cauchy process on $\partial \H =\R^{d-1}\times \{0\}$, whose infinitesimal generator is the fractional Laplacian $-(-\Delta)^{1/2}$ which is also the Dirichlet-to-Neumann map on $\partial \H^d$.
 In fact, Molchanov and Ostrovskii \cite{MO} showed that any isotropic $\alpha$-stable process on $\R^d$ with $\alpha \in (0, 2)$ is the boundary trace of some symmetric (possibly degenerate) reflected diffusion on $\H^{d+1}$.
 This fact has later been rediscovered analytically in \cite{CS} by Caffarelli and Silvestre.
 For additional examples about boundary traces processes of reflected diffusions in the upper half space $\H^d$, we refer the reader to \cite{CW,KMu} and the references therein.

 The purpose of this paper is to investigate various properties of the boundary trace processes of symmetric reflected diffusions in a general context, not only on Euclidean spaces but also on general metric measure spaces including fractals.
 Suppose that $(D, d)$ is a locally compact separable metric space and $m$ is a Radon measure on $D$ with full support.
 Suppose $X^0$ is an $m$-symmetric transient irreducible continuous Hunt process on $D$ that has no killings inside $D$.
+Without loss of generality, we assume $X^0$ is irreducible in the sense of \cite{CF, FOT}.
 It is known that the Dirichlet form $(\sE^0, \sF^0)$ of $X^0$ is strongly local and quasi-regular on $L^2(D; m)$.
 Denote by $\sF^0_{\rm loc} $ the collection of functions $f$ on $D$ so that for any relatively compact subset $U$ of $D$, there is some $u\in \sF^0$ so that $u=f$ $m$-a.e. on $U$.
 For each $f\in \sF^0_{\rm loc} $, by the strong locality of $(\sE^0, \sF^0)$, the energy measure $\mu_{\<f\>}$ is well defined so that $\mu_{\<f\>}(U)=\mu_{\< u\>}(U)$ for the above $U$ and $u$.
 Define

 and